TumblThreeApp/TumblThree/Contributing.md

 - Design new graphics for the buttons in the TumblThree application

 ### Do you like to write?
-- Write and improve the project’s documentation
+- Write and improve the projectâ€™s documentation
 - Improve the existing [Wiki](https://github.com/TumblThreeApp/TumblThree/wiki)
 - Write content for the new TumblThree website (e.g. GitHub Pages) and build a menu structure